srijarkoroy/segRetino/README.md

 ```bash
   $ python3 train.py
 ```
+**Note**: If images have not been augmented, please see the instructions for augmentation <a href="https://github.com/srijarkoroy/segRetino/tree/main/data">here</a>.

 The test file saves two images in the mentioned paths, a masked image showing only the blood vessels, and a blend image showing the blood vessels within the retina.
 If you don't want to save the blend image, consider running the following code snippet: